EPA Reopens U.S. Rules Setting Vehicle Efficiency Standards For 2025

 The reopening of the rules review comes after a request from the Alliance of Automobile Manufacturers, an industry group that represents both domestic and foreign automakers.
 The group's request came last month, after the confirmation of Scott Pruitt as EPA administrator.

 Changing the standards isn't expected to be a simple process.
-Noting that an agreement usually includes the EPA, the Department of Transportation, and the state of California, NPR's Sonari Glinton reports about the regulations on today's Morning Edition:
+Noting that an agreement usually includes the EPA, the Department of Transportation and the state of California, NPR's Sonari Glinton reports about the regulations on today's Morning Edition:

-"There is a question in here about whether these regulations were 'final-final.
+"There is a question in here about whether these regulations were 'final-final.'
 But the White House wants to review them in 2018, and so do the automakers.
 And essentially there's going to be a battle every inch of the way.
 Many environmental groups are just waiting to file suit.
 But to be clear, this is just whether to review a regulation — we're not necessarily at the point of changing the fuel standards quite yet."

+The EPA is expected to attempt to roll back rules that the Obama administration formally unveiled in 2012, when it mandated nearly doubling gas efficiency by 2025.
+As NPR reported, those requirements were seen as "a rare example of industry agreeing to tough environmental regulations."

+Under the deal, the EPA had been scheduled to conduct a midterm review of the efficiency standards.
+After Democrats lost the presidency in last November's election, the agency moved ahead with that review, issuing a proposed determination on Nov.
+30 that triggered a 30-day public comment period.
+On Jan.
+12, then-EPA Administrator Gina McCarthy signed off on her final determination that maintained the 2025 targets.
+In its letter to the EPA, the Alliance of Automobile Manufacturers said the EPA had rushed to complete the review process.